Cervical Dysplasia (cont.)

 - Find a local Obstetrician-Gynecologist in your town

 Are there signs and symptoms of cervical dysplasia?

 Typically, cervical dysplasia does not produce any signs or symptoms.
 So regular Pap smear screening is important for early diagnosis and treatment.

 How is cervical dysplasia diagnosed?

 Screening for cervical dysplasia

 Cervical dysplasia and cervical cancer generally develop over a period of years, so regular screening is essential to detect and treat early precancerous changes and prevent cervical cancer.
 Traditionally, the Papanicolaou test (Pap test or Pap smear) has been the screening method of choice.
 To perform the Pap smear, the health care practitioner removes a swab or brush sample of cells from the outside of the cervix during a pelvic examination using a speculum in the vagina for visualization.
 The cells are smeared onto a glass slide, stained, and observed under the microscope for any evidence of abnormal cells.

-Newer, liquid-based systems to screen samples of cervical cells are also available and are effective screening tools for detection of abnormal cells.
+Newer, liquid-based systems to screen samples of cervical cells are now much more common and are effective screening tools for detection of abnormal cells.
 The samples for this test are obtained the same way as for the conventional Pap smear, but the sample is placed in a vial of liquid that is later used to prepare a microscope slide for examination as with the Pap smear.

 For women whose initial screening result is unclear or abnormal, other diagnostic tests are used: